acentswap/docs2-wiki/get-started/wallet-guide.md

 * Supports a large number of languages
 * Setup process is very simple
 * Is available as both a software and hardware wallet (work together)
-* Supports NFTs on both the ACENT and ETH networks

 **Cons:**